 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Symphyotrichum novae-angliae (L.) Nesom
+Symphyotrichum novae-angliae (L.) G.L.
+Nesom

-New England aster, New England American-aster
+New England Aster, New England American-aster

 USDA Symbol: syno2